Support for Your Highlander Journey

 $1,000 Scholarship Award

-Number of awards depend upon available funds.
+Number of awards depends upon available funds.

-Dr. Manuela and Mr. Randy Sosa Endowed Scholarship_fund
+Dr. Manuela and Mr. Randy Sosa Endowed Scholarship Fund

-Since its founding in 1998, the Inland Empire Scholarship Fund (IESF) has awarded scholarships to hundreds of low-income, high achieving Latino students from Riverside and San Bernardino Counties.
+Since its founding in 1998, the Inland Empire Scholarship Fund (IESF) has awarded scholarships to hundreds of low-income, high-achieving Latino students from Riverside and San Bernardino Counties.
 This extraordinary accomplishment is the result of a focused vision and tireless year-round volunteer effort put forth by Dr. Manuela Granado Sosa, a retired dentist, and Espartago (Randy) Sosa, a retired engineer.

 Criteria for Selection